 Q.: I have dandruff and it’s a real embarrassment.
 Are there some natural ways to treat it and is it curable?
 Would expensive scalp treatments help?
 I’ve read somewhere that it’s caused by a fungus, or excessive heat or cold.
 Would tea tree oil help?
 How did I get it?
 I don’t use other people’s combs and have excellent hygiene.
-Catherine
+Cathy

 DR SANDI NYE REPLIES:

 Dandruff can indeed be a very vexing and embarrassing condition.
 In answer to the question regarding treatments, I cannot comment on whether ‘expensive treatments’ will help, since I don’t know to which products or treatments you are specifically referring.
 Tea tree oil may help, but take care as using it in improper dilution may even exacerbate the problem, especially if your scalp has become sensitive.
 A natural, liquid Castile soap-based shampoo containing essential oils such as tea tree, chamomile and thyme is a safer alternative, and it is one you can learn to make yourself, or perhaps have made for you.
 Irritation caused by chemicals in shampoo and hair care products can also be a causative factor.